-On the night of August 28th the RAF raided for the second time the Nazi-capital.
-British records show that 79 bombers were sent to bomb Berlin and five other targets in Germany including aircraft from Nos 38 and 115 Squadrons, their first time over the city.
-Targets were again Klingenberg power station for the Wellington force (20 aircraft) and Tempelhof aerodrome, meanwhile the Hampden force was sent to attack Siemensstadt factory near Berlin Spandau, but as we gonna see their payload hit a very different target.
-Their bombs were dropped over the southern suburb of Kreuzberg, a very populated residential area, maybe due to near location from Tempelhof and a consequence of thick cloud and darkness.
+On the night of August 28th, 1940, the Royal Air Force visited Berlin for the second time.
+British records show that 49 aircraft were dispatched to raid Berlin as part of a 79 bombers force sent to bomb six different targets in Germany.
+Berlin targets were again Klingenberg power station at Rummelsburg (east part of the city) for the Wellington force (18 aircraft) and Tempelhof aerodrome, meanwhile the Hampden force was sent to attack Siemensstadt factory complex, but many of their deadly payload hit a very different target.
+Their bombs were dropped over the southern suburb of Kreuzberg, a very populated residential area, maybe due to near location from the eastern targets and a consequence of thick cloud and darkness.
 At this early stage of the war, British bombers lacked any navigation aids or useful bombsights at night.
 Of course, crews fear from German Flak anti-aircraft fire, searchlights and the long distance journey to home made some of them to drop bombs anywhere.
 RAF crews who where sent that very night recognize years after the war that blackness made very hard to know where they were.

-In this extract from “Nachtjagd, Defenders of the Reich 1940-1943” (Bowman, M. 2016), Sqn Leader Patrick Foss (No 115 Sqn) remembers the raid: ‘This was the longest trip we had ever attempted in the Wellington, close to our maximum range with full tanks and minimum bomb load.
+RAF Sqn Leader Patrick Foss of No 115 Squadron remembers the raid: ‘This was the longest trip we had ever attempted in the Wellington, close to our maximum range with full tanks and minimum bomb load.
 We set off for Berlin with half a gale blowing from the west, low and middle cloud and murk on the ground.
 We had failed to get any fixes on the rote and the weather was heavy cloud and total blackness.
 We glimpsed below us lakes and forest, but never a light or other indication of a city.
 There was nothing worth bombing and no time for a search.
 We turned for home and began to plug back against the gale.
 We landed at Marham with less than thirty minutes of fuel remaining after eight and a half hours in the air.
 Our other crews returned with similar stories.
 No one was sure he had hit Berlin.
 We hoped other stations had had more luck.’
+(Bowman, M. 2016).

 [SD and Gestapo officers inspecting some damage caused by the second RAF Bomber Command air-attack of the war on the Nazi-capital.
 Shortly after midnight on 28/29 August 1940, British planes appeared again over Berlin dropping their deadly payloads on Kreuzberg suburb.]

-When the bombers arrived normality reigns.
+When the bombers arrived just after midnight normality reigns.
+The first air air-alarm sounded at 00.25.
 A Swedish newspaper correspondent reported that Berliners had only taken the raid seriously when anti-aircraft batteries fired back, and went to the shelters, as many had believed the official Nazi-propaganda that no enemy plane would overfly and attack the mighty capital.

 The area around Kottbusser straße, Skalitzer straße and Görlitzer Bahnhof was the worst hit.
 Several sticks of bombs caused chaos and large fires there, and flying debris shattered the streets, hitting everything around.
 Ten Berliners lost their lives and about 30 were injured, with two more dying in the following days of their injuries.
 The official Wehrmacht record on the next day, summed up the events: ‘In the night, British aircraft systematically attacked residential areas of the Reich capital.
 High explosive bombs and incendiaries brought death and injury to numerous civilians and properties sustained roof fires and damage.’
 Nazi propaganda highlighted the terrible fact that Berlin had suffered its first civilian deaths from the bombing war.
 Over 900 were rendered homeless by the raid according to city official records.
 Many of them congregated beneath the highway U-bahn line at Skalitzer straße, or else made their way to a local school, where a makeshift soup kitchen and first-aid station had been stablished.
 It was a new situation to local authorities and ration cards had to be distributed.
 German press denounced that RAF has attacked residential areas and killed ‘women and children’.